ZeusPayETC/ZeusEncryption/README.md

 We introduce our first decentralized application in the Zeus ecosystem with an AES/SHA-256 encryption program written in Solidity and deployed to Ethereum Classic blockchain.
 As a Turing-complete EVM, you can interact with Ethereum Classic using MetaMask Wallet application to interface with the UI and operate the Zeus Encryption program.
-For those not familiar with ETC network configuration, scan the QR code in the image above or access this article for step-by-step instructions: <a href="https://bit.ly/ZeusProject" target="_blank" rel="noopener noreferrer">Visit Zeus Project</a>
+For those not familiar with ETC network configuration, scan the QR code in the image above or access this article for step-by-step instructions: <a href="https://bit.ly/ZeusProject" onclick="window.open(this.href, '_blank'); return false;">Visit Zeus Project</a>
 <br>

 ## 2. Ethereum Classic Network Configuration